mobilabsolutions/stash-sdk-ios/README.md

 ### Configuring the SDK

 To use the SDK, you need to initialize it with some configuration data.
-Among the data that needs to be provided are the publishable key as well as the backend endpoint that should be used by the SDK.
+Among the data that needs to be provided are the merchant publishable key as well as the backend endpoint that should be used by the SDK.

-To connect the SDK to a given payment service provider (PSP), that PSP's module needs to be imported and initialized.
-Set the configuration's `integrations` to provide correct data.
+To connect the SDK to a given PSP, that PSP's module needs to be imported and initialized.
+You need to set the configuration's `integrations` to provide correct data.
 ```swift
 import MobilabPaymentCore
 import MobilabPaymentBSPayone